 MikeHeroin stopped his heart twice.
 Now he’s using that heart to help rescue others.

-Not only do they distribute practical, lifesaving supplies, but they're manned by people who care.
+Not only do they distribute practical, lifesaving supplies, but they're manned by people who care and build trust with our homeless neighbors.
 Because you make it possible, we can offer help to anyone in need.
 Every person is one of God's children and deserves a second chance.

-Mike says, “I tell my friends on the street to stick with it.
+“I tell my friends on the street to stick with it.
 You never know when God's going to grab you.
-If you're not seeking Him, don't worry.
+If you're not seeking him, don't worry.
 He's going to find you.
 He found me.
 He's not lost, we are.
-And we've got to remember that.”
+And we've got to remember that,” shares Mike.